 But Hope Girl Is Walking The Walk

 Throughout this, Hope Girl continues to travel and educate people about the QEG Free Energy Generator.
-The Fix The World website and facebook page, as well as Hope Girl’s own facebook page continue to promote the development and distribution of the device.
+The Fix The World website continues to promote the development and distribution of the device.
 In fact, they even recently produced, free-for download, open source blueprints that anybody can use to build one of their own, which I think will be quite instrumental in proving whether or not it actually works.